 Giving in to anger accomplishes nothing.
 Yes, my step-brother was insensitive, because he was doing what WE ALL DO… Limiting his awareness to himself.
 His failure was one of ignorance, not a deliberate act of malice, and I think that’s something easily forgotten in the business of daily life.
 We’re all so hurried to do ‘what we gotta do’ that we seldom, if ever, consider the consequences of our words or actions to those around us.

-To be mindful of our own suffering; to be aware of its actual source, is also challenging.
-As adults, we’ve learned all manner of denial.
-We build up walls and shells over the spots that hurt when in fact those spots need air if they are to heal.
+To be mindful of our own suffering and aware of its source is also challenging.
+We’ve learned all manner of self-denial.
+We build up walls and shells over the spots that hurt when in fact those spots need air if they’re to heal.
 What my step-brother’s words revealed is that I still carry the weight of guilt.
 I need to open that wound up, to let go of the defensive scab I’ve built over the trauma.

 I also need to let go of the unkind words and actions of other people, to recognize those things as manifestations of their internal conflict, which is not all that different from my own.